 The edges of the random graph are associated with: \begin{itemize} \item a list of worlds $\mathcal{W}$ in which the transition is valid.
 This is obtained by calling the function \textsc{TransitionCheck}. \end{itemize}

 The random-graph creation is described in Alg.~\ref{alg:rrg}.
-First, the state is sampled (lines 4).
+First, the state is sampled (line 4).
 Then the new state is steered from a neighbor node of the graph (line 7).
-Unlike RRT where the new state is steered from the nearest neighbor, here, the selected neighbor is the nearest neighbor having world validities $\mathcal{W}$ containing the sampled world $w$ (line 5), as illustrated on Fig.~\ref{fig:expansion}.
+Unlike RRT where the new state is steered from the nearest neighbor, here, the selected neighbor is the nearest neighbor having world reachabilities $\mathcal{R}$ containing a uniformly sampled world $w$ (line 5), as illustrated on Fig.~\ref{fig:expansion}.
 This additional condition for the neighbor selection is to ensure that the random graph contains paths to the goal for each world.

 If the new state is valid for at least one world (line 9), the goal conditions are checked (line 10) and a new node is added to the random-graph (line 11).
-Finally, the new node is connected to neighboring nodes (lines 13 to 16), which are all nodes in an adaptive radius~\cite{solovey2020revisiting} having world validities containing $w$.
+Finally, the new node is connected to nodes within an adaptive radius $r$~\cite{solovey2020revisiting}, and having world validities containing $w$ (lines 13 to 16).

-This procedure is repeated until the graph is complete meaning that it will allow the successful extraction of a solution path-tree (see line 3).
+This procedure is repeated at least until the graph is complete, meaning that it will allow the successful extraction of a solution path-tree (see line 3).
 To implement the function \textsc{IsComplete} we assume in our examples that the transitions are \textit{symmetrical}, i.e. if a motion exists from a node $u$ to $v$, then a motion between $v$ and $u$ also exists.
-Under this assumption, the random-graph contains a solution path-tree as soon as the set of leaf nodes is complete, in the sense that it covers every possible world, i.e. $\bigcup_{u \in \mathcal{\mathcal{L}(G)}} \mathcal{F}_u = \mathcal{H}$.
+Under this assumption, the random-graph contains a solution path-tree as soon as the set of leaf nodes is complete, meaning that it covers every possible world, i.e. $\bigcup_{u \in \mathcal{\mathcal{L}(G)}} \mathcal{F}_u \cap \mathcal{R}_u = \mathcal{H}$.
 Indeed, the fact that the set of leaf nodes is complete implies that for each possible world, a path from the root to a leaf exists.
 A naive solution is therefore to execute those paths in sequence, and potentially \textit{backtrack} to the root node if a path doesn't reach the goal (hence the required assumption regarding the symmetrical transition).
-In practice, once the completeness threshold is reached, a solution can be extracted which is typically more optimal than the aforementioned worst-case backtracking strategy.
-Our implementation also has a minimum number of iterations, to further expand the random-graph even beyond the completeness threshold to improve the quality of the path-trees.
+In practice, once the completeness condition is reached, a solution can be extracted which is more optimal than the aforementioned worst-case backtracking strategy.
+A minimum number of iterations is also specified, to eventually expand the random-graph beyond the completeness threshold to improve the quality of the path-trees.